-By 2025, IDC estimates that the data created and replicated each year worldwide will reach 175 zettabytes.11 To put this in perspective, if Blu-ray discs capable of storing 175ZB were stacked, a person could reach the moon 23 times via that stack.
+By 2025, IDC estimates that the data created and replicated each year worldwide will reach 175 zettabytes (ZB).
+To put this in perspective, if Blu-ray discs capable of storing 175ZB were stacked, a person could reach the moon 23 times via that stack.
 Insurance is rich with valuable data that is at the heart of sales, operations, customer service and financial projections.

 Analytics provides insights that can help organisations differentiate their businesses, optimise employees' time, and better advise customers.

 Consider how powerful analytics can help brokers and insurers sell and service more effectively together.
-What if brokers had the power of AI to help them recommend the right product - the type, amount, expected price, and the optimal provider of that coverage - for each of their prospects and customers at the point of sale?
-What if machine learning could help insurers and brokers better align based on size of business opportunities and underwriting focus to mutually drive profitable growth?
-Powerful capabilities like this will help brokers and insurers provide transparency and confidence to customers, and win more business together - faster and at a lower cost.
+What if brokers had the power of AI at their fingertips to recommend the right product - the type, amount, expected price, and the optimal provider of that cover - for each of their prospects and customers at the point of sale?
+What if machine learning could help insurers and brokers better align based on the size of business opportunities and underwriting focus to mutually drive profitable growth?
+Powerful capabilities like this will soon be available to help brokers and insurers provide transparency and confidence to customers, and win more business together - faster and at a lower cost.